-In this guide you'll discover graphics cards so powerful they make grown adults weep, and graphics cards that can make Cyberpunk 2077's Night City look utterly spectacular.
+In this guide you'll discover graphics cards so powerful they make grown adults weep with joy, and graphics cards that can make environments such as Cyberpunk 2077's Night City look utterly realistic.
 Next-gen eye candy?
 Ray tracing?
 4K, 8K and QHD?
 All here.

-Whether you need the best graphics card for gaming, the best budget graphics card to the best graphics card combining power and value for money, this page means that finding it will be easier than finding an annoying bug in Cyberpunk.
+Whether you want to buy the best graphics card for gaming, the best budget graphics card or the best graphics card combining power and value for money, this page means that finding it will be easier than ever.